google/generative-ai-docs/demos/palm/node/pipet-code-agent/README.md

 Pipet Code Agent is an AI-powered code assistance tool, built as an extension for Microsoft [Visual Studio Code](https://code.visualstudio.com/) (VS Code).
-Pipet uses the Google PaLM API to help you write code comments and review your code by adding commands to the command pallete of VS Code.
+Pipet uses the Google Gemini API to help you write code comments and review your code by adding commands to the command pallete of VS Code.

 ![pipet-code-agent](./pipet-snippet.png)